tidwall/jj/README.md

 options:
       -v value             Edit JSON key path value
+      -r                   Use raw values, otherwise types are auto-detected -O                   Performance boost for value updates.
-      -D                   Delete the value at the specified key path -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout -r                   Use raw values, otherwise types are auto-detected keypath              JSON key path (like "name.last")
+      -D                   Delete the value at the specified key path -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout keypath              JSON key path (like "name.last")

 ```